ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 server, the client MUST send a `POST` request containing the obtained access token to the authz-info resource hosted by the resource server.
-After the client receives a confirmation that the resource server has accepted the access token, it SHOULD proceed to establish a new DTLS channel with the resource server.
+After the client receives a confirmation that the resource server has accepted the access token, it proceeds to establish a new DTLS channel with the resource server.
 The client MUST use its correct public key in the DTLS handshake.
 If the authorization server has specified a `cnf` field in the access token response, the client